sp-cristiano/alx-system_engineering-devops/0x01-shell_permissions/README.md

 mkdir -m 751 my_dir Command creates directory called my_dir with permissions 751. \n
-chgrp school hello Command will change the group owner to school for the file hello. \n chown -hR vincent:staff Command will change the owner to vincent and the group owner to staff. \n
+chgrp school hello Command will change the group owner to school for the file hello. \n chown -hR vincent:staff Command will change the owner to vincent and the group owner to staff. \n own -h vincent:staff _hello Command changes the owner adn the group owner of _hello to vincent and staff respectively. \n